CIS565-Fall-2014/Project3-Pathtracer/README.md

 ## Refraction, i.e. glass
 Refraction was done based on snell's law and fresnel equation.
 Using good index of refraction will produce beautiful refractions.
 Both clear glass or colored glass can be handled here.
-Wondering doing some frosted glass(play with transparency).
+Wondering doing some frosted glass(play with transparency)in the future.
 The picture below shows three material - diffuse, highly reflective, and refractive glass.
 ![](windows/Project3-Pathtracer/Project3-Pathtracer/Best6_Materials.bmp)

 ##Depth of field
 Depth of filed was achieved by offsetting initial pinhole ray origin based on camera aperture, and re-calculate the ray direction based on previous focal plane intersecting point.
 Thus, the ray casting mimics the lens-based camera and produces depth of field effect where objects out of focus is blurred.

 Turning on/off "DEPTH_OF_FIELD" in "raytracerKernel.h" will switch the effect on/off

-If want to use depth of field effects, turn on "DEPTH_OF_FIELD" in "raytracerKernel.h" and specify camera aperture and focal length in scene txt file, like illustrated below
+REMEMBER to specify camera aperture and focal length in scene txt file, like illustrated below, otherwise my program will have error in reading txt file lines

 CAMERA
 RES         800 800
 FOVY        35